 Jeannie has a passion for marriages and families to be resilient and thriving, understanding the unique challenges that are involved in that resilience when living overseas as an expat.
 She has a burden for member care and a heart for those living and serving within the global community.
 She also has experience with leading and mentoring in women’s’ ministries both in the United States and in Cambodia.

 Jeannie specialized in marriage and family therapy, with a concentration on pre-teens and adolescents.
-She practiced for ten years in the USA before moving to Cambodia with her family ten years ago.
+She practiced for ten years in the USA before moving to Cambodia with her family twelve years ago.
 She completed her Bachelor of Arts in Psychology at Messiah College, before receiving her Masters of Education in Counseling Psychology from Temple University.
-Since that time, she has become certified as a CernySmith coach (2015), and a CORE Coach through ICF (2011), and enjoys coaching within the missions’ community.
-Over the ten years in Cambodia Jeannie has been able to support many expats in both their transition to Cambodia as well as thriving in their time here.
+Since that time, she has become certified as a CernySmith coach (2015), Group ICF & Team Coach (2015) and a CORE Coach through ICF (2011), and enjoys coaching within the missions’ community.
+Over these 12 years in Cambodia Jeannie has been able to support many expats in both their transition to Cambodia as well as thriving in their time here.

 Jeannie is married with 3 children and enjoys serving with her husband in a cross-cultural ministry organization.
 She looks forward to many years in Cambodia and growing a deeper appreciation for the expat community here.
 In her spare time she enjoys running, singing, traveling, leading worship, and savoring coffee with friends.